Eufy $200 vs Reolink $150 vs Ring $199 β No-Sub Cost 2026?

 - Advanced motion detection filters out pets and cars

-- Setup is genuinely quick (12 minutes average)
+- Setup is really quick (12 minutes average)

 - Affordable entry price ($299-$399 for starter kits)